CHALLENGE AMERICA: FAQs

 Will you contact me if my application is missing anything?

 No. Because of the volume of applications, we have a strict approach to incomplete applications.
-For your application to be considered complete, every item that is required MUST be included in your application package, which must be submitted no later than the application deadline date under which you are applying.
+By the time that an application is identified as incomplete, it will be several weeks after the application deadline.
+For your application to be considered complete, every item that is required MUST be included in your application package, which must be submitted no later than the application deadline date.
 Staff will not contact applicants to request missing material.
-Don't let that happen.
 Use the "How to Apply" section to make sure that you have included every item.
 Have the completeness and accuracy of your application package double-checked by a responsible staff member who understands the importance of this task.

 Allow at least six weeks to prepare your application, the work samples, and other supplementary information.
 We can’t stress this enough: Do not wait until the day of the deadline to submit!
 We suggest setting an internal application deadline for your organization that is 24-48 hours before the actual application deadline.